Invesco Balanced-Risk Retirement 2050 FundBalanced | Target Maturity

 Derivatives Risk.
 The value of a derivative instrument depends largely on (and is derived from) the value of an underlying security, currency, commodity, interest rate, index or other asset (each referred to as an underlying asset).
 In addition to risks relating to the underlying assets, the use of derivatives may include other, possibly greater, risks, including counterparty, leverage and liquidity risks.
 Counterparty risk is the risk that the counterparty to the derivative contract will default on its obligation to pay an underlying fund the amount owed or otherwise perform under the derivative contract.
 Derivatives create leverage risk because they do not require payment up front equal to the economic exposure created by owning the derivative.
 As a result, an adverse change in the value of the underlying asset could result in an underlying fund sustaining a loss that is substantially greater than the amount invested in the derivative, which may make an underlying fund's returns more volatile and increase the risk of loss.
 Derivative instruments may also be less liquid than more traditional investments and an underlying fund may be unable to sell or close out its derivative positions at a desirable time or price.
 This risk may be more acute under adverse market conditions, during which an underlying fund may be most in need of liquidating its derivative positions.
 Derivatives may also be harder to value, less tax efficient and subject to changing government regulation that could impact an underlying fund's ability to use certain derivatives or their cost.
 Also, derivatives used for hedging or to gain or limit exposure to a particular market segment may not provide the expected benefits, particularly during adverse market conditions.
 These risks are greater for certain underlying funds than most other mutual funds because certain underlying funds will implement their investment strategy primarily through derivative instruments rather than direct investments in stocks and bonds.

 Developing/Emerging Markets Securities Risk.
-The prices of securities issued by foreign companies and governments located in developing/emerging market countries may be affected more negatively by inflation, devaluation of their currencies, higher transaction costs, delays in settlement, adverse political developments, the introduction of capital controls, withholding taxes, nationalization of private assets, expropriation, social unrest, war or lack of timely information than those in developed countries.
+The prices of securities issued by foreign companies and governments located in developing/emerging markets countries may be affected more negatively by inflation, devaluation of their currencies, higher transaction costs, delays in settlement, adverse political developments, the introduction of capital controls, withholding taxes, nationalization of private assets, expropriation, social unrest, war or lack of timely information than those in developed countries.

 Exchange-Traded Funds Risk.
 An investment by an underlying fund in exchange-traded funds generally presents the same primary risks as an investment in a mutual fund.
 In addition, an exchange-traded fund may be subject to the following: (1) a discount of the exchange-traded fund's shares to its net asset value; (2) failure to develop an active trading market for the exchange-traded fund's shares; (3) the listing exchange halting trading of the exchange-traded fund's shares; (4) failure of the exchange-traded fund's shares to track the referenced asset; and (5) holding troubled securities in the referenced index or basket of investments.
-Exchange-traded funds may involve duplication of management fees and certain other expenses, as the underlying fund indirectly bears its proportionate share of any expenses paid by the exchange-traded funds in which it invests.
-Further, certain of the exchange-traded funds in which the underlying fund may invest are leveraged.
-The more the underlying fund invests in such leveraged exchange-traded funds, the more this leverage will magnify any losses on those investments.
+Investments in exchange-traded funds may involve duplication of management fees and certain other expenses, as an underlying fund indirectly bears its proportionate share of any expenses paid by the exchange-traded funds in which it invests.
+Further, certain of the exchange-traded funds in which an underlying fund may invest are leveraged.
+The more an underlying fund invests in such leveraged exchange-traded funds, the more this leverage will magnify any losses on those investments.

 Exchange-Traded Notes Risk.
 Exchange-traded notes are subject to credit risk, including the credit risk of the issuer, and the value of the exchange-traded note may drop due to a downgrade in the issuer's credit rating, despite the underlying market benchmark or strategy remaining unchanged.
 The value of an exchange-traded note may also be influenced by time to maturity, level of supply and demand for the exchange-traded note, volatility and lack of liquidity in the underlying market, changes in the applicable interest rates, changes in the issuer's credit rating, and economic, legal, political, or geographic events that affect the referenced underlying market or strategy.
 Exchange-traded notes are also subject to the risk that the other party to the contract will not fulfill its contractual obligations, which may cause losses or additional costs to an underlying fund.